petershin/liferay-learn/docs/dxp/latest/en/site-building/publishing-tools/publications.md

 {bdg-secondary}`Liferay DXP/Portal 7.3+`

 You can use *Publications* to develop, track, and publish changes across your DXP instance.
-It works by creating a database column to determine which version of your content is displayed on your live sites.
+It works by creating a database column to determine which version of your content appears on your live sites.
 With it, users create separate publications to group their changes into publishable blocks.

 ![Group changes into publishable blocks.](./publications/images/01.png)